Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 How competitive is UT Austin for out-of-state students?

-Out-of-state applicants are reviewed holistically and face a more competitive admissions process, making academic rigor and strong essays especially important.
+Out-of-state applicants are reviewed holistically and face a more competitive admissions process.

 Subscribe to our Newsletter